Rufio: History

 On April 5, 2007, the band announced on their MySpace page that they were to play an official farewell show on June 1, 2007, at The Glass House in Pomona, California, followed by a South American tour.
 The statement in full read:

 "Farewell show and South American tour.

 well... it's been a while friends... and we've finally decided that its time to do an official farewell show with all the members of Rufio on June 1.
 We thought it would be a good way to show our appreciation to all our hometown friends and fans who have supported us from the very beginning.
 We figured the Glasshouse would be a very appropriate venue to host the show and we hope to see ALLLL of you there! we'll be playing a variety of songs, and even oldies we rarely play!
 It's going to be a sad night but it also means the birth of new projects and new music!
 We're also going down to South America in June for one last hoorah. we're very excited about this. there are some shows posted right now, and more will be posted later. we cant wait to party with you crazy South Americans! come party with us one last time!
 Love, Rufio."

 However, the band played a few gigs in 2008, and on December 27, 2009, drummer Terry Stirling Jr. announced the release of an EP to be titled The Loneliest.

 Rufio announced it was recording an album that was slated for release in the summer of 2010, followed by worldwide touring.

 In October 2010, Domae announced that he was leaving the band to pursue other projects.

-In a YouTube video released by Stirling Jr., he has reportedly left Rufio to pursue other endeavors as of April 2011.
+In a YouTube video released by Stirling Jr. in April 2011, he announced that he had left Rufio to pursue other endeavors.
 In July 2012, the band responded to a fan comment, stating that they were breaking up.
 Sellers has moved on from Rufio and was involved with the production and guest vocals for the band The Lost Boys Club, which continues on the part of Rufio being the leader of The Lost Boys.